midhunkalarikkal/FullDomain/Notes/DSA1.md

 `Linear search`
 -----------------
-iterates through each element in an array sequentially linear search has a time complexity of O(n)
+Iterates through each element in an array sequentially linear search has a time complexity of O(n)
 Linear search works efficiently on both sorted and unsorted array

 `Binary search`
 -----------------
-requires the array to be sorted.
+Requires the array to be sorted.
 It repeatedly divides the search interval in half by comparing the middle element with the target value.
 Depending on the comparison, it eliminates half of the remaining elements from consideration.
 Binary search operates with a time complexity of O(log n)

 `Importance of Algorithms`